SystemC Analog/Mixed-Signal (AMS) Working Group

 Vice-Chair: Dr. Christoph Grimm, TU Kaiserslautern

 This group is responsible for the standardization of the SystemC AMS extensions by defining and developing the language, methodology and class libraries for analog, mixed-signal and RF modeling in SystemC.
 These AMS extensions provide a uniform SystemC-based modeling language that can be used in combination with digitally-oriented ESL design methods, supporting a design refinement methodology for functional modeling, architecture exploration, and virtual prototyping of AMS systems.
-The SystemC AMS 2.0 standard was released in March 2013 and includes the requirements specifications, AMS language reference manual (LRM), and a user's guide.
-The standard introduces new execution semantics for efficient simulation of discrete and continuous time to support non-conservative and conservative behavioral modeling approaches.
+The SystemC AMS standard was released on April 6, 2016 as IEEE Std 1666.1-2016.
+The standard introduces new execution semantics for efficient simulation of discrete- and continuous-time to support non-conservative and conservative behavioral modeling approaches.

-In March 2010, the Open SystemC Initiative (now Accellera Systems Initiative) released the AMS 1.0 standard, the first modeling language targeting system-level design and verification to describe analog/mixed-signal behavior as natural extension to existing SystemC-based design methodologies.
+The development of the SystemC AMS standard started in the Open SystemC Initiative in 2006, resulting in the AMS 1.0 standard in 2010.
+SystemC AMS was the first modeling language targeting system-level design and verification to describe analog/mixed-signal behavior as natural extension to existing SystemC-based design methodologies.
 In March 2013, the update of the standard, SystemC AMS 2.0, was released, including features for dynamic and reactive modeling at high level of abstraction.
-The SystemC AMS 2.0 standard is available for download under SystemC open-source license here.
+Both original Accellera SystemC AMS standards are available for download under SystemC open-source license here.